 - 2 teaspoons baking powder

 - ½ cup (1 stick) unsalted butter, softened

 - ⅔ cup buttermilk

-- 1 cup grated carrots about 2 medium
+- 1 cup finely grated carrots (about 2 medium)

 - ½ cup finely chopped walnuts